-II.B.1.a) The program must have: (Core) II.B.1.a).(1) at least one faculty member who is a urologist certified by the American Board of Urology in female pelvic medicine and reconstructive surgery, or who possesses other qualifications acceptable to the Review Committee; and, (Core) II.B.1.a).(2) at least one faculty member who is an obstetrician- gynecologist certified by the American Board of Obstetrics and Gynecology or the American Osteopathic Board of Obstetrics and Gynecology in female pelvic medicine and reconstructive surgery, or who possesses other qualifications acceptable to the Review Committee. ^(Core) II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; ^(Core) with patient sat during residence d Intent: Patients have the right to expect quality, cost-effective care ety at its core.
-The foundation for meeting this expectation is formed cy and fellowship.
-Faculty members model these goals and continually evement in care and cost, embracing a commitment to the patient and they serve.
-II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core) II.B.2.d) administer and maintain an educational environment conducive to educating fellows; ^(Core) II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, ^(Core) II.B.2.f) pursue faculty development designed to enhance their skills at least annually. ^(Core)
+II.B.1.a) The program must have: (Core) II.B.1.a).(1) at least one faculty member who is a urologist certified by the American Board of Urology in female pelvic medicine and reconstructive surgery urogynecology and reconstructive pelvic surgery , or who possesses other qualifications acceptable to the Review Committee; and, (Core) II.B.1.a).(2) at least one faculty member who is an obstetrician- gynecologist certified by the American Board of Obstetrics and Gynecology or the American Osteopathic Board of Obstetrics and Gynecology in female pelvic medicine and reconstructive surgery urogynecology and reconstructive pelvic surgery , or who possesses other qualifications acceptable to the Review Committee. ^(Core) II.B.2.
+Fac ulty members must: II.B.2.a) be role models of professionalism; ^(Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; ^(Core) Background and Intent: with patient safety at its during residency and fe high-quality, cost-effective, patient-centered care; ^(Čore) Patients have the right to expect quality, cost-effective care s core.
+The foundation for meeting this expectation is formed ellowship.
+Faculty members model these goals and continually in care and cost, embracing a commitment to the patient and Background and Intent: with patient safety at its during residency and fe strive for improvement high-quality, cost-effective, patient-centered care; ^(Čore) Patients have the right to expect quality, cost-effective care s core.
+The foundation for meeting this expectation is formed ellowship.
+Faculty members model these goals and continually in care and cost, embracing a commitment to the patient and Background and Intents with patient safety at its during residency and fe strive for improvement the community they ser high-quality, cost-effective, patient-centered care; ^(Čore) Patients have the right to expect quality, cost-effective care s core.
+The foundation for meeting this expectation is formed ellowship.
+Faculty members model these goals and continually in care and cost, embracing a commitment to the patient and rve. demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program Background and Intent: with patient safety at its during residency and fe strive for improvement the community they ser II.B.2.c) high-quality, cost-effective, patient-centered care; ^(Čore) Patients have the right to expect quality, cost-effective care s core.
+The foundation for meeting this expectation is formed ellowship.
+Faculty members model these goals and continually in care and cost, embracing a commitment to the patient and rve. demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core) administer and maintain an educational environment